-TeamStaff's revenue is derived from professional and other specialized service offerings to US Government agencies through a variety of contracts, some of which are fixed-price in nature and/or sourced through Federal Supply Schedules administered by the General Services Administration ("GSA") and the DVA at fixed unit rates or hourly arrangements.
-We generally operate as a prime contractor, but have also entered into fixed price or fixed unit price contracts as a subcontractor.
+DLH's revenue is derived from professional and other specialized service offerings to US Government agencies through a variety of contracts, some of which are fixed-price in nature and/or sourced through Federal Supply Schedules administered by the General Services Administration ("GSA") at fixed unit rates or hourly arrangements.
+We generally operate as a prime contractor, but have also entered into contracts as a subcontractor.
 The recognition of revenue from fixed rates is based upon objective criteria that generally do not require significant estimates that may change over time.
-Other types of US Government contracts may include fixed price or flexibly priced contracts requiring estimates based on percentage-of-completion methods of recognizing revenue and profit.
+Other types of US Government contracts may include cost reimbursable contracts, fixed price or flexibly priced contracts requiring estimates based on percentage-of-completion methods of recognizing revenue and profit.
 These contracting vehicles do not, at this time, represent a significant portion of our revenue nor require estimating techniques that would materially impact our revenue reported herein.
-TeamStaff recognizes and records revenue on DVA contracts when it is realized, or realizable, and earned.
-TeamStaff considers these requirements met when: (a) persuasive evidence of an arrangement exists; (b) the services have been delivered to the customer; (c) the sales price is fixed or determinable and free of contingencies or significant uncertainties; and (d) collectability is reasonably assured.
+DLH recognizes and records revenue on government contracts when it is realized, or realizable, and earned.
+DLH considers these requirements met when: (a) persuasive evidence of an arrangement exists; (b) the services have been delivered to the customer; (c) the sales price is fixed or determinable and free of contingencies or significant uncertainties; and (d) collectability is reasonably assured.

-Revenues related to retroactive billings in 2008 (see Note 9) from an agency of the Federal government were recognized when: (1) the Company developed and calculated an amount for such prior period services and had a contractual right to bill for such amounts under its arrangements, (2) there were no remaining unfulfilled conditions for approval of such billings and (3) collectability is reasonably assured based on historical practices with the DVA.
-The related direct costs, principally comprised of salaries and benefits, are recognized to match the recognized reimbursements from the Federal agency; upon approval, wages will be processed for payment to the employees.
+Revenues related to retroactive billings in 2008 from an agency of the Federal government were recognized when: (1) the Company developed and calculated an amount for such prior period services and had a contractual right to bill for such amounts under its arrangements, (2) there were no remaining unfulfilled conditions for approval of such billings and (3) collectability is reasonably assured based on historical practices with the DVA.
+The related direct costs, principally comprised of salaries and benefits, were accrued to match the recognized reimbursements from the Federal agency; upon approval, wages will be processed for payment to the employees.

-During the year ended September 30, 2008, TeamStaff recognized revenues of \$10.8 million and direct costs of \$10.1 million related to these non-recurring arrangements.
-At September 30, 2011 and 2010, the amount of the remaining accounts receivable with the DVA approximated \$9.3 million and accrued liabilities for salaries to employees and related benefits totaled \$8.7 million.
-The \$9.3 million in accounts receivable was unbilled to the DVA at September 30, 2011 and 2010.
-Although the timing cannot be guaranteed, at present the Company expects to bill and collect such amounts during the first half of fiscal 2012 based on current discussions with the DVA and collection efforts.
+During the year ended September 30, 2008, DLH recognized revenues of \$10.8 million and direct costs of \$10.1 million related to these non-recurring arrangements.
+At September 30, 2012 and September 30, 2011, the amount of the remaining accounts receivable with the DVA approximated \$9.3 million and accrued liabilities for salaries to employees and related benefits totaled \$8.7 million.
+The \$9.3 million in accounts receivable was unbilled to the DVA at September 30, 2012 and September 30, 2011.
+Although the timing cannot be guaranteed, at present the Company expects to bill and collect such amounts during fiscal 2013, based on current discussions with the DVA and collection efforts.